Sprague family: History

-"When we remember that two families of Sprague, unacquainted and in no way related, were represented in the earliest days of the New-England colonies -- Francis Sprague, who arrived at Plymouth in the ship Anne, in July, 1623, and Ralph, Richard, and William Spragues three young men, sons of Edward Sprague, of Upway, Dorsetshire, England, who went to Salem, Mass., in 1629 -- it is not surprising that the two families, from a fusion of which the Spragues, of Providence, are descended should have so marked a place in the history of New England."
+"When we remember that two families of Sprague, unacquainted and in no way related, were represented in the earliest days of the New-England colonies—Francis Sprague, who arrived at Plymouth in the ship Anne, in July, 1623, and Ralph, Richard, and William Spragues three young men, sons of Edward Sprague, of Upway, Dorsetshire, England, who went to Salem, Mass., in 1629—it is not surprising that the two families, from a fusion of which the Spragues, of Providence, are descended should have so marked a place in the history of New England."

 The Spragues intermarried with other prominent early American families including the Hoyts, the Francklyns, the Morgans, the Pratts, the Sargents, the Vanderbilts, the Welds, and the Woodworths.
 With her husband, Susan Sprague Hoyt was included on Caroline Schermerhorn Astor's list of "The 400" as, Mr. and Mrs. C. G. Francklyn.
 Mary Sprague (1728-1781) was the grandmother of Cornelius Vanderbilt, nicknamed, The Commodore."
 Also Ellen Sprague Stager (1865-1951), daughter of Western Union founder Anson Stager and his wife Rebecca Sprague, became Marchioness of Ormonde through her marriage to Lord Arthur Butler, younger son of the 2nd Marquess of Ormonde of Kilkenny Castle, Ireland.
 Charles Franklin Sprague married Mary Bryant Pratt, granddaughter of 19th-century shipping magnate William F. Weld, in 1891.
 Frederick Douglass' daughter Rosetta Douglass (1839-1906) married Nathan Hawkins Sprague (1841-1907).
 Kate Chase Sprague, daughter of Abraham Lincoln's treasury secretary and later Chief Justice of the United States Salmon P. Chase married Rhode Island governor and US senator William Sprague.
-The great-great-great-great grandmother of British statesmen Sir Winston Churchill was the American Lydia Sprague (1692-1762) and his great-great-great-great-great grandfather was the American Lt.
-John Sprague Jr (1655-1727).

-Buildings at Yale University and Harvey Mudd College are named after members of the Sprague family, as are buildings in Duxbury, MA, Rochester, MI, Salt Lake City, UT, and Cranston and Warwick, RI.
-At least seven of Duxbury, MA's historical buildings bear the Sprague name, reflecting the Spragues' extensive presence in Duxbury from the 1600s through the 1800s.
+Buildings at Yale University and Harvey Mudd College are named after members of the Sprague family, as are buildings in Duxbury, Massachusetts, Rochester, Michigan, Salt Lake City, Utah, and Cranston and Warwick, Rhode Island.
+At least seven of Duxbury's historical buildings bear the Sprague name, reflecting the Spragues' extensive presence in the town from the 1600s through the 1800s.
 Their architectural legacy is among the most significant of any family in the town's history, rivaled only by the legacy of the Alden family.
-Sprague buildings in Duxbury include homes, commercial buildings, and maritime structures, reflecting the family' diverse economic activities from its time in Duxbury starting in the 1620s and extending through the 18th, 19th, and 20th centuries.
-The Massachusetts Museum of Contemporary Art (MASS MoCA) occupies the former complex of Sprague Electric in North Adams, MA.
+Sprague buildings in Duxbury include homes, commercial buildings, and maritime structures, reflecting the family's diverse economic activities in the community from the 1620s through the 18th, 19th, and 20th centuries.
+The Massachusetts Museum of Contemporary Art (MASS MoCA) occupies the former complex of Sprague Electric in North Adams, Massachusetts.

-What distinguishes the Spragues among New England's founding families and early American families is their remarkable longevity as an influential family across multiple centuries, rather than a period of exceptional prominence followed by decline, as was common with many other founding families.